 “He who every morning plans the transaction of the day and follows out that plan carries a thread that will guide him through the maze of the busiest life.
 But where no plan is laid, where the disposal of time is surrendered merely to the chance of incidence, chaos will soon reign.” – Victor Hugo

 Very well said, and I agree that we need to plan our work every day.
-It doesn’t matter whether you’re an office manager, a postman, an entrepreneur, a student or a mother.
+It doesn’t matter whether you’re an office manager, a postman, an entrepreneur, a student, or a mother.
 Planning or managing your time for the day makes work easier and gives better results.
 I have compiled some steps on how to manage your time and they’re just easy to follow.

 1 PLAN YOUR DAY

-A good way to start your day is to devote the first few minutes creating your plan for the day.
+A good way to start your day is to devote the first few minutes to create your plan for the day.
 Remember what Victor Hugo had just said: “But where no plan is laid, where the disposal of time is surrendered merely to the chance of incidence, chaos will soon reign”.
 Same as going to a war without a strategy, or making an artwork without an outline.

 2 SET TIME LIMITS AND BE AWARE OF YOUR DEADLINES